 And prior to the game at Stamford Bridge, there were some reports that Chilean Pellegrini had two games to save his job.

 But Martin, who was also on Liverpool’s books early in his career, seemed to lift his defence as the likes of centre-back Fabian Balbuena were in fine form.

 Despite his nerves in advance of such a momentous occasion, the nerves did not show during the game as he made a fantastic double stop to deny Mateo Kovacic and Oliver Giroud.

-And he was roundly cheered during the match by the West Ham fans, who had booed Roberto during the 3-2 defeat by Tottenham last Saturday.
+And he was roundly cheered during the match by our fans, who had booed Roberto during the 3-2 defeat by Tottenham last Saturday.